hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 in place, data tends to pile up.
 Since the queries need to run through more data, they get slower.

 ### WHERE to strike
-`WHERE` clause is often the first thing with which you should start playing.
+`WHERE` clause is often the first thing you should start playing with.
-The biggest improvements in query performance I have seen resulted from, often small, changes to the filtering conditions.
+Some of the biggest improvements in query performance I have seen resulted from, often small, changes to the filtering conditions.

 Let's look at an example query.
 ```sql